SAP-samples/teched2022-DA161/exercises/ex2/README.md

 ![image](https://user-images.githubusercontent.com/112718519/199125938-7f8ce2dc-3254-46a4-9d81-4acebfeef9e9.png)

 🚩 For August through December 2023, we are looking to ramp up Headcount in Sales & Marketing.
-As a result of the additional Headcount, you are also anticipating that sales increased sales in future years.
+As a result of the additional Headcount, you are also anticipating that sales will increase.

 30. In Sales & Marketing for August 2023, type in **17**
 31. In Sales & Marketing for September 2023, type **20**